 Masdar developed and delivered the first large-scale renewable energy project in the Seychelles.
-Owned and operated by the Seychelles government, the project consists of eight wind turbines across two small islands that are off the coast of Mahe - five turbines on Romainville Island and three at Ile du Port.
+Owned and operated by the Seychelles government, the project consists of eight wind turbines across two small islands off the coast of Mahe - five turbines on Romainville Island and three at Ile du Port.

-The project produces nearly 7 gigawatt-hours of clean energy per year, displaces about 10,000 tonnes of carbon dioxide annually and power more than 2,100 homes.
+The project produces nearly 7 gigawatt-hours of clean energy per year, displaces about 10,000 tonnes of carbon dioxide annually and powers more than 2,100 homes.
 Unison Company, a South Korean manufacturer and contractor, supplied the 750-kilowatt turbines.

 Before the wind farm began operations, the Seychelles depended entirely on imported fossil fuels to generate energy.
 With the farm now supplying more than 8 percent of Mahe Island’s grid capacity, the integration of clean, sustainable wind energy is helping the island nation decrease power outages, address long-term energy security and reduce carbon emissions.